Berchmanianum: Foundation

 In 1923, the Catholic University of Nijmegen (renamed in 2004 as the Radboud University) was founded.
 In the following decade many religious orders built communities in the city for their members to be students or teachers in the new establishment.

 In 1928, the Jesuits founded a college in the city, dedicated to John Berchmans.
 It opened in 1929 and the garden was built in 1930.
 The architects were Joseph Cuypers and Pierre Cuypers Jr., the son and grandson of Pierre Cuypers.

 World War II

 In 1942, during the occupation of the city, the Nazi Schutzstaffel demanded the building for the Lebensborn project.
 However, during their time there, no children were born.
 In September 1944, the building returned to the Jesuits who continued to study there.
 This lasted until 1967, when it became a home (till December 2016) for elderly Jesuits and men from other Catholic religious orders.

 2018

 In October 2018 Berchmanianum became the Academy Building for Radboud University Nijmegen.
-Berchmanianum houses the Executive Board of Radboud University, as well as a number of supporting services such as Administrative & Legal Affairs, International Office, Radboud Honours Academy and Student Affairs.
+Berchmanianum houses the executive board of Radboud University, as well as a number of supporting services such as Administrative & Legal Affairs, Radboud International and Academic Affairs.